-First things first: in case you don’t already know what underlayment is, it’s the material laid on top of the sub-floor, before the bamboo floor is installed (the subfloor is pretty much the raw floor of your house, whether it’s a concrete slab or plywood resting on floor joists).
+First things first: in case you don’t already know what underlayment is, it’s the material laid on top of the sub-floor before the bamboo floor is installed (the subfloor is pretty much the raw floor of your house, whether it’s a concrete slab or plywood resting on floor joists).

 What type of underlayment is best with bamboo flooring?

-If you’re nailing down a floor – use 15 lb felt paper
+If you’re nailing down a floor – use 15 lb felt paper.

 There is a common misconception that 15 lb felt paper is a vapor barrier – it is not!
 While it does help to wick away moisture from the bottom of the flooring planks, it is not meant to serve as a vapor seal.
 Therefore, when installing over wet crawl spaces or basements, you need to seal them first.
-15 lb felt paper will not protect your floor from sub-floor moisture.
+15 lb felt paper would not protect your floor from sub-floor moisture.
 Another advantage of installing 15 lb felt paper is it reduces wood on wood squeaking.

 People often ask if they can use 3 in 1 foam/rubber underlayment under nail down floors.